humberto-ortiz/megaprobe-lab/content/alejandro.md

 # Research Goals

   Through reasearch, I aim to gain insight and experience with investigation workflow  by helping [Bianca Colón](https://github.com/BnkColon) and [Grace Rodríguez](https://github.com/gracemarod) in their current investigation "Techniques for anomaly detection in network flows".
-  I'm hoping this experience will prepare me to pursue my own investigation with Prof. Humberto or Prof. J. Ortíz in a semester or two.
+ Expecting that this experience will prepare me to pursue my own investigation with Prof. Humberto or Prof. J. Ortíz in a semester or two.
 I will assist in any way I can by reading and searching for research material, providing any assistance by installing any necessary programs, etc.

 ## Weekly UPDATE